This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Arrange a ride home.
 Ask a family member or friend to drive you home after your surgery or procedure.
 Do not drive yourself home.

-- Tell your caregiver if you have other medical conditions, such as diabetes or high blood pressure.
-You also need to let your caregiver know if you only have one kidney.
+- Tell your healthcare provider if you have other medical conditions, such as diabetes or high blood pressure.
+You also need to let your healthcare provider know if you only have one kidney.

 - You may need blood and urine tests before your procedure.
 You may need an ultrasound, CT scan, or MRI.
-Ask your caregiver for more information about these and other tests you may need.
+Ask your healthcare provider for more information about these and other tests you may need.
 Write down the date, time, and location of each test.

 - Write down the correct date, time, and location of your procedure.